-Iruck Use Dept/Area: Four Corners Quality Control Lab Written by: W. Priscilla Williams TRA No : FC015 Reviewed by:Pamela Burgess, Charlene Walker, Cynthia Gonzalez, Lindsay KarashayDate: 03/29/2021 Task: Truck Use Approved by: Pamela Burgess Step Task Steps Potential Hazards Controls 1 Perform and complete vehicle inspection form.
-Faulty or inoperable parts If any item fails, do not operate vehicle.
-Inform supervisor for vehicle to be repaired.
-Driving Roadway hazards Obey all speed limits and highway safety rules and regulations.
-Seat belts shall be worn and properly adjusted at all times 2 Park vehicle/ getting in and out of vehicle.
-Slips, trips and falls.
+Dept/Area: Four Corners Quality Control Lab Written by: W. Priscilla Williams TRA No p: FC015 Reviewed by: Lindsay Karashay Date: 01/09/2023 Task: Truck Use Approved by: W. Priscilla Williams Date: 01/09/2023 Step Task Steps Potential Hazards Controls 1 Perform and complete vehicle inspection form.
+Faulty or inoperable parts If any item fails, do not operate vehicle. vehicle to be repaired.
+Inform supervisor for Driving Roadway hazards Obey all speed limits and highway safety Seat belts shall be worn and properly adj 2 Park vehicle/ getting in Slips, trips and falls.
 Survey walking area for all hazards.
-Use caution.
-Runaway venicie Shut off engine if you exit the vehicle.
-Failure of brakes Use emergency brakes and chocks on tires.
-3 Place items in truck.
+Use caution. and out of vehicle.
+Runaway vehicle Shut off engine if you exit the vehicle.
+Failure of brakes Use emergency brakes and chocks on tire es.
+Place items in truck.
 Possible back/arm strain.
 Lift by bending at the knees and hips.
-Keep a straight back while lifting/ carrying load.
-Ask for help if needed.
-4 Fueling vehicle Static-sparked fires Vehicle must be shut off while being fueled.
-No smoking permitted while fueling vehicles.
-All gas cans must be removed from vehicle before being filled.
-No use of cell phones while fueling.
-Insert row s: Click on a row or rows, then go to Table / Insert / Row Above or Row Belo w.
+Keep while lifting/ carrying load.
+Ask for help if needed. ep a straight back 4 Fueling vehicle Static-sparked fires Vehicle must be shut off while being fuelong No smoking permitted while fueling volume All gas cans must be removed from volume filled.
+No use of cell phones while fueling. ehicles.

+Insert rows: Click on a row or rows, then go to Table / Insert / Row Above or Row Below.
 The Step number(s) will automatically renumber.